orallony/AWS/Lab 01 - Launching Amazon EC2 instance.md

 2. From the AWS Console homepage, navigate to **EC2** by typing `EC2` in the search bar.

-3. Click **Launch instance** to begin the process of creating a virtual machine.
+3. From the left pane click **Launch instance** to begin the process of creating a virtual machine.

 4. In the **Name and tags** section, enter a name for your instance: `MyWindowsInstance`.